armendu/sys_programming/client-server-sockets/Readme.txt

 ./output/exe/server -f "fileName"

-The server will create a message queue, and read if a client sends a new message.
+The server will create a socket, and read if a client sends a new message.

 And if you want to execute the client, you can do so with the following